Words by: John Gordon

 It's important to consider the weather on an outdoors trip that will last a few days or more.
 In the UK, conditions can change hour to hour and will rarely be the same for a few days in a row.

-A walker's kit list will include baselayers (Merino will stay whiff-free over many days of walking and camping when compared to synthetic materials), a mid-layer top or jacket (softshell or windstopper), a high-quality waterproof jacket and trousers, several pairs of walking socks, hat and gloves.
+A walker's kit list will already include baselayers (Merino will stay whiff-free over many days of walking and camping when compared to synthetic materials), a mid-layer top or jacket (softshell or windstopper), a high-quality waterproof jacket and trousers, several pairs of walking socks, hat and gloves.

 As well as a map and compass it's a good idea to take a mobile phone, portable phone charger and GPS gadget.
 Nights can be chilly even in the summer in the UK so an insulated jacket stuffed into the bottom of your rucksack, inside a dry bag, will be a bonus on a wild camping trip.